-Distress and Crisis Ontario is governed by a nine-member Board of Directors, each elected to a 3-year term.
-The Board consists of leaders from DCO’s member organizations along with dedicated community members.
+Distress and Crisis Ontario is governed by a Board of Directors, each elected to a 3-year term.
+The Board consists of Executive Directors of member organizations along with community members.

 Peter has been involved with Distress Centre of Ottawa & Region for 15 years with roles that included Board President and various committees.
 After losing a close family member to suicide, he actively sought opportunities to help others and has been involved in several charitable activities for more than 20 years.
 He brings experience in financial management, information and call centre technology as well as organizational and program development.